-Pursuant to the requirements of the National Environmental Policy Act (NEPA), this appendix assesses the consistency of the California High Speed Rail (HSR) Palmdale to Burbank Project Section (project) Build Alternatives with applicable laws, regulations, plans, and policies governing proposed uses and activities within the national forests and national monuments, specifically the Angeles National Forest (ANF) and the San Gabriel Mountains National Monument (SGMNM).
+Pursuant to the requirements of the National Environmental Policy Act (NEPA), this appendix assesses the consistency of the California High-Speed Rail (HSR) Palmdale to Burbank Project Section (project) Build Alternatives with applicable laws, regulations, plans, and policies governing proposed uses and activities within the national forests and national monuments; specifically, the ANF and the San Gabriel Mountains National Monument (SGMNM).
 Refer to Chapter 2, Alternatives, for a full description of HSR alignment and facilities proposed on lands under the jurisdiction of the United States Forest Service (USFS).
 Section 2 describes the applicable laws and regulations, Section 3 describes implementing guidance of the laws and regulations, and Section 4 analyzes consistency with specific policies and regulations of the adopted plans for ANF and SGMNM.

-Specifically, NEPA requires the identification of possible conflicts between the proposed action and the objectives of Federal, regional, State, and local (and in the case of a reservation, Indian Tribe) land use plans, policies and controls for the area concerned (40 CFR 1502.16(c)).
+Specifically, NEPA requires the identification of possible conflicts between the proposed action and the objectives of federal, regional, State, and local (and in the case of a reservation, Indian Tribe) land use plans, policies and controls for the area concerned (40 Code of Federal Regulations [C.F.R.]
+1502.16[c]).